LLNL/popclass/JOSS/paper.md

 comes with an interface to `ArviZ` [@arviz_2019] and `pymultinest` [@Buchner2016] for microlensing signal constraints, pre-loaded Galactic models, plotting functionality, and uncertainty quantification methods that can be included in the classification calculation.
-The probabilistic framework for popclass was developed in @Perkins2023 and has be applied to microlensing data in @Kaczmarek2024 .
+The probabilistic framework for popclass was developed in @Perkins2024, used in @Fardeen2024 and has be applied to classify microlensing events in @Kaczmarek2024 .

 # Statement of need